 Leonidas Belgian Chocolate Squares, Napolitain Chocolate Individually Wrapped

-Milk Chocolate Bar: smooth and delicious.
+Milk Chocolate: smooth and delicious.

 Orange: an exotic blend of orange and dark chocolate.